 This is substantiated by a recent study from psychologist Danielle Gunraj, who sought to understand the role of periods in text messaging.
 Gunraj found that people perceived texts punctuated with a period at the end as “insincere,” compared to those written without a period.
 This sentiment did not translate over to written notes.
 As our communication style evolves with the inclusion of technology and smartphones, we may have to think before we speak (or type) now more than ever.

 What’s your go-to texting style?
-Share your take with us, and shop our favorite phone cases to communicate in style.
+Shop our favorite phone cases to communicate in style!